hallgrimur1471/programming/ctf_writeups/attack_defense/2020/cloud_security_101_ctf_oct_30_nov_3/report.md

         subprocess.run(command, shell=True, check=False)
 ```

-This revealed a fucntion in region ap-southeast-1.
+This revealed a function in region ap-southeast-1.
+The src code for the function was downloaded.

-Calls to the lambda function have to go through API Gateway (see policy)
+Calls to the lambda function have to go through API Gateway (see policy).

 ## API Gateway